TheophileBlard/french-sentiment-analysis-with-bert/README.md

 ## Hugging Face Integration

-The BERT model is now part of the [🤗Transformers](https://github.com/huggingface/transformers) library !
+The CamemBERT model is now [part of the 🤗Transformers library](https://huggingface.co/tblard/tf-allocine) !
 You can retrieve it and perform inference with the following code:

 ```python